OrShmuel22/TinyURL/README.md

 2. **Expand a URL**: Send a GET request to `/url/expand/{shortUrl}` with the short URL code.
 3. **Redirect Short URL**: Access a short URL directly to get redirected to the original URL.

-## Note

-This project is designed for demonstration purposes.
-For production deployment, consider adding security features, logging, error handling improvements, and load testing.

 ---

 *End of README*